Brett Williams (offensive lineman): College career

 Williams joined the Seminoles of Florida State, where he had a highly decorated college career.
-Starting in two national championships (and being on the team for a third—his red shirt year), the 1999 Florida State team won the national championship, defeating Virginia Tech, his [red shirt] freshman year.
+Starting in two national championships (and being on the team for a third—his redshirt year), the 1999 Florida State team won the national championship, defeating Virginia Tech, his redshirt freshman year.
 Williams started all four years of his college career.

 Williams earned many awards during his career at Florida State.
 He earned several All-ACC Honors.
 He was named a Freshman All-American.
 In 2002, he was selected as a Playboy All-American, and Williams was twice the recipient of the prestigious Jacobs Blocking Trophy award (given to the top offensive lineman in the ACC) in 2001 and 2002.
 He also earned the Golden Nole Award, honoring the contributions he made on the field, in the classroom, and in the community.

 Williams has been named one of Florida State's Top 100 Players.